MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/info-barriers-report.md

       Start-SPOInformationBarriersPolicyComplianceReport -UpdateOneDriveSegments
       ```

+> [!NOTE]
-If a site has an incompatible segment, [learn how to use PowerShell to remove it](information-barriers.md#use-powershell-to-associate-segments-with-a-site).
+> If a site has an incompatible segment, [learn how to use PowerShell to remove it](information-barriers.md#use-powershell-to-associate-segments-with-a-site).
+When you're done with a report, you can delete it by using `Remove-SPOInformationBarriersPolicyComplianceReport -reportid <>`